ACEX35, Masters’ thesis direction, 2022/2023

 Kaj Granath, architect, PhD, visiting researcher, supervisor

-Jan Larsson, guest professor, supervisor
+Jan Larsson, associate professor, supervisor